VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 colorscheme tokyonight
 ```

-We save these changes and restart Neovim, to trigger the download of lazy.nvim.
-When Neovim starts it should show a message telling us is cloning the plugin manager.
-After it's done another window will show up, it'll tell us the progress of the plugins download.
-After plugins are installed they will be loaded.
+We save these changes and restart Neovim, to trigger the download of mini.nvim.
+When Neovim starts it should show a message telling us is installing mini.nvim.
+After it's done `mini.deps` will make sure the rest of our plugins are installed and loaded.

 ## Plugin configuration